stackforge/tripleo-ansible/README.rst

  * ansible
  * tripleo-ansible

-Systems that the playbooks are brining up should ideally have the following disk image elements:
+Systems that the playbooks are bringing up should ideally have the following disk image elements:

  * restore-ssh-host-keys